SID SIMONS TALKS PISTACHIOS AND POETS

 Thank you Sid Simons for being a solid guy.
 I’m really excited to see what comes next for you - I think you are on the highway to becoming one of the greats!!

-Stream The Lie by Sid Simons
+Stream Secret Life by Sid Simons